neo-project/neo-blockchain-toolkit/quickstart.md

 ```

 You can control the block generation period via the --seconds-per-block option
 (-s for short) of the run command.
-By default, NEO-Express generates a new block
+By default, Neo-Express generates a new block
 every fifteen seconds, just like MainNet.
 However, for development purposes, it's
 often desirable to run the blockchain faster than that.
 The block generation
 period affects how quickly developers can view results of operations like transfer
 and it affects how quickly accounts accumulate GAS.

-## Manage NEO in the NEO-Express blockchain
+## Manage Neo in the Neo-Express blockchain

 Since this terminal window is running the blockchain, open another terminal
 window in the same directory so you can interact with the running blockchain.
-In the new terminal window, we will use NEO-Express to create a standard wallet
+In the new terminal window, we will use Neo-Express to create a standard wallet
-and transfer the genesis NEO tokens to that wallet.
+and transfer the genesis Neo tokens to that wallet.

 ``` shell
 $ neo-express wallet create testWallet